-- Left button-angles the plow blade to the left - Right button-angles the plow blade to the right - Sleep mode-If you do not use the controller for 20 minutes, it enters sleep mode and the controller lights flash green and red.
+- Left button-angles the plow blade to the left - Right button-angles the plow blade to the right - AUX 1 and AUX 2 buttons-can be programed to perform various functions; refer to Configuring the AUX Buttons on the SmartTouch+ Controller (page 39). - Sleep mode-If you do not use the controller for 20 minutes, it enters sleep mode and the controller lights flash green and red.
 Turn the controller off to deactivate the sleep mode.